ThomasHeb/4AxisFoamCutter/README.md

   - execute a file from the SD-Card
   - visualise the progress (bytes read and send to gcode processing, not bytes really executed)
 - Hotwire
-  - switch on/off or change the power in %  new value is stored in the eeprom
+  - switch on/off or change the power in %.
+New value is stored in the eeprom
   - switch on/off with button
   - indicate status with LED
 - Feed speed